qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 The typical *RMI* communication consists out of a *handshake* and one or more *method calls*.
 During the *handshake*, some static data and information on the server and client host are exchanged.
 It is worth noting that none of the exchanged information depends on previously received data.
-Therefore, it is possible to predict all values that are used in the handshake, which will be important when performing *SSRF* attacks.
+Therefore, it is possible to predict all values that are used during handshake, which will be important when performing *SSRF* attacks.

 After the *handshake* completed, the client can start to dispatch method calls.
 It is generally possible to dispatch multiple method calls in one communication channel, but apart from reducing the amount of